This blog is the work of a number of people. The authors are:

 John Buzzard is the client relations manager for FICO® Card Alert Service, which analyzes more than 65% of all US ATM withdrawals and aids 10,000 financial institutions in the detection and control of losses associated with counterfeit ATM fraud.
 John is host and moderator of FICO's monthly webinar series “Combating Fraud through Peer Communication,” and is also the creator of FICO's Fraud Forum website, serving over 7,000 financial institution members.
 John has authored numerous white papers on fraud and payment card compromises, and serves on the board for the Mid Atlantic Chapter of the International Association of Financial Crime Investigators and the ATM Industry Association.

-Doug Clare is vice president for FICO’s fraud solutions product management team, focused on fraud prevention/detection software applications.
-He has been with FICO for more than 25 years, contributing in multiple leadership positions.
-Prior to managing the product teams for the FICO® Falcon Fraud Manager and FICO® Insurance Fraud Manager product lines, Doug managed FICO’s global relationships with the payment card processors and other channel delivery partners.
-In previous roles, he has served as FICO’s industry leader for retail and client partner/development team leader for key accounts.
+Doug Clare is vice president of product management, leading the FICO® Analytic Cloud initiative.
+He has been with FICO for more than 25 years, and has deep expertise in helping banks and other businesses manage fraud, risk and the customer experience.
+In previous roles, he led product management for FICO’s fraud prevention/detection software applications; managed FICO’s global relationships with payment card processors and other channel delivery partners; and served as the retail and client partner/development team leader for key accounts.
 Doug has a bachelor’s degree in international relations from the University of Minnesota, Twin Cities.

 Daniel Nestel is senior director of Government Relations for FICO.
 His responsibilities are focused on a wide range of legislative and regulatory issues of interest to the company.
 A seasoned government relations professional with more than 17 years of experience, Daniel has engaged in public policy advocacy work at the federal, state and local levels.
 Prior to joining FICO, Daniel was vice president of Government Affairs for Exclusive Resorts (a Steve Case majority-owned luxury travel company), director of State Government Affairs at Reed Elsevier, Inc. and senior assistant director of Federal Relations at the National Collegiate Athletic Association.
 Daniel received a Juris Doctor and a master’s degree from The Ohio State University and his undergraduate degree from Brandeis University.